k0shk0sh/FastHub/README.md

 #### Snapshots / Test builds

-We have configurated snapshots of FastHub, which can be downloaded from [AppVeyor CI](https://ci.appveyor.com/project/k0shk0sh/fasthub/build/artifacts).
+We have configured snapshots of FastHub, which can be downloaded from [AppVeyor CI](https://ci.appveyor.com/project/k0shk0sh/fasthub/build/artifacts).

 # Features
 - **App**